SpikeHD/file-metadata/README.md

 # File Metadata
 Baby lib for getting file metadata.
 Originally written to work for a GameMaker game a friend is creating.

+# Installation

+1. Download the latest package version for your target platform from [Actions](https://github.com/SpikeHD/file-metadata/actions).
+2. Extract the `.yymps` file from the archive.
+3. That's it!
+You can now import the package into your project.

 # Documentation

 ## `file_creation_date(path)`